cprima/cprimanet/biz/consulting/workshops/_posts/2022-02-25-live-event-sound-good-in-webinars.md

 By the way, any type of event benefits from a feedback form.
 It is good practice to always have such a form URL at hand.

+## Material

+For the text and key visuals of the preproduced packages click [here](https://www.cprima.net/tec/log/audio/2022/02/25/sound-good-in-webinars-audio-engineering-101.html).

 # Problem